Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Conclusions and discussions

-\acknowledgments The authors thank Liu Jie, Wu Jiaohao and Ni Xiaotong for fruitful discussions.
+\acknowledgments The authors thank Liu Jie, Wu Jiaohao, He Minquan, Zhu Yan and Ni Xiaotong for fruitful discussions.
 This work is supported by the National Natural Science Foundation of China (Grant No. 12474489), the Shenzhen Fundamental Research Program (Grant No. JCYJ20240813153139050), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2203001, GDZX2403001), and Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0302300).